calculix/unv2ccx/README.md

 Converts [Salome](https://www.salome-platform.org/) .unv file to [CalculiX](http://dhondt.de/) .inp format.

 This converter is based on Joël's Cugnoni UNV parser available with [CalculiX Launcher](http://www.calculixforwin.com/) distribution.
 I allowed myself to slightely improve it and translate into Python 3.
 INPWriter's methods are fully refactored and now allow to convert beams.
 See folder [tests](./tests) for list of tested UNV elements.
-All generated INP files are processed by CalculiX GraphiX and [CalculiX CAE](https://github.com/calculix/cae) without any errors.
+All generated INP files are processed by CalculiX GraphiX and [CalculiX Adanced Environment](https://github.com/calculix/cae) without any errors.

 Thanks to [Niclas Stenberg](https://github.com/Xnst) for fixing bug with empty sets.